(Aarskog-Scott Syndrome; Faciodigitogenital Dysplasia or Syndrome; Faciogenital Dysplasia; Shawl Scrotum Syndrome)

 - Intellectual disabilities

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 The diagnosis of Aarskog syndrome is usually based on facial characteristics.
 It can be confirmed with genetic tests.
 X-rays of the face and skull can also be used to help make a diagnosis.

 There is no known cure for Aarskog syndrome.
 Treatment is limited to surgical procedures to treat conditions caused by the disorder and supportive treatment.
 Orthodontic treatment is often needed.